amin-norollah/JS-code/README.md

 ## 3. **Charts**

-- [**_Heatmap demo_**](https://amin-norollah.github.io/JS-code/Charts/Heatmap/): a responsive and easy to use project for creating heatmap chart with the resolution between 10x10 and 80x80 pixels.
-I should mention that I did not use any library for implementing it.
-Thanks to CSS blur effect, the smooth results could be generated with higher resolution that can increase the performance ([more information](https://github.com/amin-norollah/JS-code/tree/main/Charts/Heatmap)).
+- [**_Heatmap demo_**](https://amin-norollah.github.io/JS-code/Charts/Heatmap/): This is a user-friendly and responsive project that allows for the creation of heatmap charts with resolutions ranging from 10x10 to 80x80 pixels.
+Notably, no libraries were used in its implementation.
+Instead, the CSS blur effect was employed to generate smooth results even at higher resolutions, thereby enhancing performance. ([more information](https://github.com/amin-norollah/JS-code/tree/main/Charts/Heatmap)).
 - (in process)

 ## 4. **Games**